Neonatal Hypoglycaemia

 Guidelines

-Management largely depends on whether the infant is symptomatic or not and blood glucose level.
+Management largely depends on whether the infant is symptomatic or not and on the blood glucose level.

 IV glucose is indicated if: